28 June 2022 | NewsCOVID-19 vaccine booster dose protects against Omicron severe disease, study confirmsRead the full article

 We developed this patient decision aid using the decision support format of the Ottawa Health Decision Centre at the University of Ottawa and Ottawa Health Research Institute, Ontario, Canada.1

 This decision aid contains information relating specifically to children (aged 5-15).
-If you are making a decision about vaccination for yourself, we recommend that you use the Decision aid (16+ years): Should I get the COVID-19 vaccine?
+If you are making a decision about vaccination for yourself, we recommend that you use the COVID-19 Decision Aid (16+ years).

 We used the best available research about COVID-19 and the COVID-19 vaccines to develop this decision aid.
 First, we looked closely at the research studies from around the world to find out what happens when a child gets COVID-19 or has the COVID-19 vaccine.
-Then we summarised this research for this decision aid.
+Then we reviewed all the research and summarised it in this decision aid.

-Other countries approved the COVID-19 vaccine for children earlier than Australia, giving us good data to consult.
-For example, over 8 million US children have received a COVID-19 vaccine and we looked at all side-effects reported by parents, doctors and hospitals.
+Other countries approved the COVID-19 vaccine for children earlier than Australia, giving us good data to consult, including side-effects reported by parents, doctors and hospitals.

 We will update this decision aid as important new research becomes available.